Hukou: 1978–present: Post-Mao

-From the establishment of the People's Republic of China until Chairman Mao's death in 1976, the central government tightened its control over migration, and by 1978, intranational movement was controlled entirely by the government.
+From the establishment of the People's Republic of China until Chairman Mao died in 1976, the central government tightened its control over migration, and by 1978, intranational movement was controlled entirely by the government.
 Because living "outside the system" was virtually impossible, nearly all movement of people was state-sponsored.

 However, with Deng Xiaoping's rise to power in 1978 came the initiation of reforms that steadily began to alleviate some of the disparity between agricultural and non-agricultural hukou holders.
 Restrictions have been loosened on movement from rural areas to smaller cities, although migration to large cities such as Beijing and Tianjin is still heavily regulated.
 Greater autonomy has also been ceded to local governments in deciding quotas and eligibility criteria for converting hukou status.
 Legislation has been enacted that allow migrant workers to obtain temporary residency permits, although these permits do not allow them access to the same benefits as possessed by urban residents.
-However, with living outside the system now much more practical than it used to be, a number of migrant workers do not acquire the temporary residency permits – primarily because they do not have the resources or concrete employment offers to do so – and, as such, live in danger of being forced to return to the countryside.
+However, with living outside the system now much more practical than it used to be, some migrant workers do not acquire the temporary residency permits – primarily because they do not have the resources or concrete employment offers to do so – and, as such, live in danger of being forced to return to the countryside.

 In 2014, the central government announced reform that among other things eliminated the division between agricultural and non-agricultural hukou status.
 Although some large cities have enacted unification, the process has been slow and according to various local policies.

 The 2014-2020 National New-Type Urbanization Plan sought to attribute an urban hukou to 100 million people by 2020.
 It relaxed restrictions on small cities (fewer than 500,000 people) and medium cities (more than 1 million people).
 It maintained strong hukou restrictions on cities of more than 5 million inhabitants.

+China established a digital social security card, which had been issued to 715 million citizens by the end of 2022.
+For migrant workers, the digital social security card facilitates their access to benefits and avoids the need to return to their place of household registration to access their benefits.

 Effect on rural population

-While the government invests heavily in education in the cities, little to no investment in rural education occurs.
+Sports field of a high school in Beijing.

 Under the hukou system implemented by the central government in 1958, while holders of the non-agricultural hukou status were given ration cards for everyday necessities, including food and textiles, rural residents were forced to produce everything themselves.
-Whereas the state provided housing in the city, individuals had to construct their own homes.
+Whereas the state provided housing in the city, rural individuals had to construct their own homes.
 The state invested in education, arranged employment, and provided retirement benefits for city residents, and provided none of these services for their rural citizens.
 These disparities have left the rural populace highly disadvantaged, and events such as the famine of the Great Leap Forward primarily affected rural Chinese citizens.